DjangoGirls/tutorial/en/python_introduction/README.md

     >>> name
     'Ola'

 Yippee!
-Your first variable :)!
-You can always change what it refers to:
+Your first variable! :) You can always change what it refers to:

     >>> name = "Sonja"
     >>> name